-One of clients stated that the most important thing during the process is to receive a consent from the surrogate mother allowing to terminate her rights for a baby, BBC reported.
-The legal documentation should be approved by a lawyer, the head of the hospital and an obstetrician.
+One client stated that the most important thing during the process is to receive the consent of the surrogate mother to give up her rights for the baby, BBC reported.
+The legal documentation should be signed off by a lawyer, the head of the hospital and an obstetrician.

-These are the main requirements for the participants of the surrogacy program in Russia.
+These are the main requirements for participants of surrogacy programs in Russia.
 Any disputes are referred to a court.

 The following cases are not stipulated in the law:

-- Birth of children with mental or physical disorders.
+- Birth of children with mental or physical defects.

-- Death of the biological parents of a surrogate child during pregnancy or before the transference of parental rights.
+- Death of biological parents of a surrogate child during pregnancy or before the transference of parental rights.

-However, as the surrogate mother has the parental rights for the baby, it’s up to her to decide what to do with her child.
+However, as the surrogate mother has parental rights for the baby, it’s up to her to decide what to do with her newborn child in such cases.
 She can either keep the newborn for herself or abdicate her parental rights and the child will be sent to an orphanage.

 The following documents must be provided to the civil registry office (ZAGS) to register the birth of a child born through surrogacy: